 Programs may be canceled due to weather or missile range activities.

-Weather at the monument can vary drastically and change quickly.
+Weather at the park can vary drastically and change quickly.
 The decision to cancel a program due to weather is rarely made more than 30 minutes before the program start time.
-Call the monument at 575-479-6124 ext.
+Call the park at 575-479-6124 ext.
 236 if you would like to confirm that a program is still scheduled.
 If the program is canceled, it will not be re-scheduled.

 Once the amphitheater parking area is full, the lot will be closed, and no other vehicles will be allowed to enter.
 Additional parking is allowed in the nearby pullout areas, refer to the Dunes Drive map for additional parking areas.